Twin-width of graphs with tree-structured decompositions: Twin-width of graphs with small separators

 \begin{proof} Let~\((\mathcal{P}^{(i)})_{i\in[|G|]}\) be a sequence of partitions corresponding to a width-minimal contraction sequence of \(G\).
 Further, let $j$ be the maximal index with~\( \{v\} \in \mathcal{P}^{(j)}\).
 Then~\((\mathcal{P}^{(i)})_{i\in[j]}\) is a partial \(\tww(G)\)-contraction sequence which does not involve \(v\), and by~\eqref{eq: tww w r t one merge} the sequence~\((\mathcal{P}^{(i)}_v)_{i\in[|G|]\setminus[j+1]}\) is a partial \((\tww(G)+1)\)-contraction sequence which contracts the resulting trigraph until \(v\) and one further vertex remain.
 Combining these two sequences yields the claim. \end{proof} \end{lemma}

 \Biconnectedbound*

-\begin{proof} The lower bound follows from the fact that all biconnected components are induced subgraphs of \(G\) together with the monotonicity of twin-width.
+\begin{proof} The lower bound follows from the fact that all biconnected components are induced subgraphs of~\(G\) together with the monotonicity of twin-width.

-For the upper bound we may assume that \(G\) is connected since the twin-width of a disconnected graph is the maximum twin-width of its connected components~\cite{tww1a, tww1b}.
-Consider the block-cut-tree of \(G\), i.e., the tree \(T\) whose vertex set is the union of the biconnected components of \(G\) and the cut vertices of \(G\), where every cut vertex joined to precisely those biconnected components containing it.
-In particular, the biconnected components and the cut vertices form a bipartition of~$T$.
+For the upper bound we may assume that \(G\) is connected since the twin-width of a disconnected graph is the maximum twin-width of its connected components~\cite{tww1a}.
+Consider the block-cut-tree \(T\) of \(G\).
+The biconnected components and the cut vertices form a bipartition of~$T$.
+We choose a cut vertex \(r\) as a root of~$T$.
+For every biconnected component~\(C \in V(T)\), we let~\(v_C\) be the parent of~\(C\) in~\(T\).